 In Canadian society three main axes of ethnic differentiation are identifiable: the relationship between natives and non-natives, between English and French and between the colonizing or charter groups and other immigrants and their descendants.
-These distinctions are relevant not only to the private experiences of individuals but also to public issues, eg, aboriginal rights and land claims; linguistic rights; IMMIGRATION POLICY; PREJUDICE AND DISCRIMINATION; and MULTICULTURALISM."
+These distinctions are relevant not only to the private experiences of individuals but also to public issues, eg, aboriginal rights and land claims; linguistic rights; Immigration Policy; Prejudice And Discrimination; and Multiculturism."

 Maori and Pakeha as New Zealands charter groups were most likely to agree that the extent of multiculturalism is about right.
 This was also the case for Chinese.
 However, Samoan, Indian, Korean and British youth (46-72%) were more likely to favour an increase in multiculturalism.